ticketping-com/docs/README.md

 # Ticketping Docs

-This repo serves the documentation at [https://ticketping.com/docs](https://ticketping.com/docs)
+This repo serves the documentation for [Ticketping](https://ticketping.com) at [https://docs.ticketping.com/docs](https://docs.ticketping.com/docs)

 It is a Next.js application generated with [Fumadocs](https://github.com/fuma-nama/fumadocs).